Crestron/CH5ShellUtilitiesCli/src/cli/export-all/README.md

 The package.json has scripts to handle this execution -for yarn, use `yarn export:all` command or npm  `npm run export:all` command.

 To access help, execute `ch5-shell-cli export:all --help`.
 Note that, replacing `ch5-shell-cli` with `yarn` or `npm run` will also execute the script.

-To access help, you need to execute `ch5-shell-cli export:all --help`, `yarn export:all --help` or `npm run export:all -- --help`.

 By default, the zip file is created inside the project 'dist' folder.
 This file has the naming convention of exported-all.zip